 is one of my favorite quotes from him and my standard for what has been deemed worthy in my house for many years.

 Sometimes, though, I noticed the clutter creeping back in and wondered if maybe my system was slightly flawed.
-When we remodeled our bathrooms (downstairs bath reveal coming soon), every square inch was pored over and my kids often commented on how the bathrooms were always kept so clean compared to the rest of the house, almost like the family respected them more.
+When we remodeled our bathrooms (downstairs bath reveal can be found here), every square inch was pored over and my kids often commented on how the bathrooms were always kept so clean compared to the rest of the house, almost like the family respected them more.

 Huh, now that’s a thought!